aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

     -   CodeLenses on code files now provide the abilitiy to invoke a function in isolation, or as part of a SAM Template.
 Previously, they could only be invoked as part of a SAM Template.
         -   The current design explicitly presents options for what to launch.
 This should minimize confusion from customers who are familiar with the previous functionality.
 -   New functionality
-    -   `aws-sam` Debug Configurations provide a controllable way to launch debug sessions
+    -   `aws-sam` Debug Configurations provide a way to launch debug sessions that articulate what is being debugged
 -   Removed functionality
     -   CodeLenses are now pointers to Debug Configurations, and do not directly launch debug sessions on their own.
-The configuration files that were used by the old functionality are no longer relevant/used
+The configuration files (`{workspace}/.aws/templates.json`) that were used by the old functionality are no longer relevant/used

 ### <a id="sample-debug-configurations"></a> Sample Debug Configurations